Dano-Sato/REMO-Library-in-pygame/README.md

 REMO is an abbreviation of RealMono, so it means RealMono Library.

-You can download REMOLib.py in this repo and include the functions by adding this one line in your code;
+You can download REMOLib.py in this repo and include the functions by adding this one line in your python code;

 ```python
 from REMOLib import *